 Unroute all antenna cables.

-In my Dell Studio 1737 laptop I had only wireless card installed.
+In my Dell Studio 1737 I had only wireless card installed.
 The wireless card antenna cables have to be disconnected.

 If you have WWAN or WPAN cards installed, you’ll have to disconnect cables from those cards too.